Academic Standing Procedure

 Students who have passed the supplemental activity and successfully met the course requirements with a term GPA of equal to or greater than 2.0 will be in Good Standing and will remain eligible for advancement without condition.

-Students who are eligible to re-enrol may be required to repeat part or all of the semester, as per the PRC decision.
+Students who are eligible to re-enroll will return on Probation II and may be required to repeat part or all of the semester, as per the PRC decision.

 - Academic Integrity Policy and Procedure